gep13/gep13/input/blog/cake-at-ndc-oslo.md

 Title: Cake talk at NDC Oslo
 Published: 9/6/2016
 Tags:
-- Cake
+- cake
-- NDC Oslo
+- ndc oslo
 ---

 # A Piece of Cake